 But is Crowdville legit and what is it exactly you can do on the site?

 You, of course, need to know this before joining.

-This in-depth Crowdville review will show you exactly what it offers and how to use it, so you can easily see if it will be worth it for you or not.
+This in-depth Crowdville review will show you all the details so you will know exactly what it offers and how to use it, so you can easily see if it will be worth it for you or not.

-Disclosure: This article may contain affiliate/sponsored links.
+Disclosure: Some articles on this website contain affiliate/sponsored links.
 Click for more info.

 What is Crowdville and what does the site offer?